Graph Set-colorings And Hypergraphs In Topological Coding: Graph Operations Of Vertex-Intersected Graphs

-The above operations lead to the \emph{hyperedgeset-splitting} operation and the \emph{hyperedgeset-coinciding} operation of hypergraphs.
 It is noticeable, there are many operations on hypergraphs for building up various hypergraph lattices.
-Planting some problems of traditional lattices into hypergraph lattices will be important and meaningful in asymmetric cryptography.\paralled \end{rem}
+Planting some results and problems of graphic lattices and traditional lattices into hypergraph lattices is important and meaningful in asymmetric cryptography.\qqed \end{rem}